 - a jar rack or flat metal spacer to keep the jars from directly contacting the bottom of the canner

-Pristine treatment of jars and food help prevent bacteria contamination, raising the percentage of canning success.
+Pristine treatment of jars and food help prevent bacteria contamination, raising the percentage of pressure canning success.
 Wash the jars in hot soapy water, rinse with very hot water, and drain.
 As an alternative, you can use the hottest cycle in your dishwasher, as long as it doesn’t leave little particles of food residue behind.
 You can also immerse the jars in water and bring it to a boil to sterilize them, but recognize that the moment air or food touches them, they are technically no longer sterile.
 Basically, that’s why we’re pressure canning—to kill any remaining bacteria.
 That said, if you do boil them to check for weakness, you’ve sterilized them for the moment, as well.
 My preference is to wash them.
 Be sure to use clean water and a clean brush or cloth reserved just for this purpose.
 Your normal dish brush or cloth may be harboring bacteria and defeating your purpose.

 Wash, rinse, drain your canner body, and set it on the largest burner on your stove.
 The NCHFP advises you to center the canner over a level burner and range.
 The pressure canner can also be damaged by excess heat, so consult your pressure canner’s manual for information on appropriate burners.